 Once you know you want to employ an apprentice your next step should be to contact a training provider.
 They can work with you to agree timings, delivery modes and costs.
 They can also assist in advertising, interviewing and shortlisting candidates.

-- Chartered Town Planner Apprenticeship standard
+- Chartered Town Planner degree apprenticeship standard

-- L4 Town Planning Assistant standard
+- Town Planning Assistant apprenticeship standard

 - Government guidance on the Apprenticeship Levy